 This is the second Saturday since Andy and I went to see the Texas A&M Aggies play in Kyle Field, so I’m a bit slow in writing about it all.
 After writing about the flight with my father, I haven’t had time to finish out our trip, with the story about going to the game.
 The game was the highlight of things we did, but not the highlight of the trip.
 The highlight of the trip was spending time with Pops and Nonna and watching Andy get a chance to know his grandfather.

 Yet, the reason we were there was to go to the game.
 Andy hasn’t been to a Texas Aggies game since he was in the womb.
 I mean that literally.
-Elisa and I went to an Aggies game when they were playing Clemson back in 2004, a few months before he was born.
+My wife and I went to an Aggies game when they were playing Clemson back in 2004, a few months before he was born.
 He did experience the game, only on a limited level.
 Every time the Aggies would score and the Corps of Cadets fired off their canon, Andy would kick inside the womb in celebration.
 So you can see it’s been a while since he has been to a game.

 I think I was more excited in taking him to the game than he was in going because I’m not sure he knew what he was in for.
 He has been to football games, but nothing like a Division I college game, especially a Texas Aggies game.